AvneeshSarwate/browser_drawn_projections/src/sketches/sonar_sketch/javascriptLivecoding.md

 Search the web for examples of how to use codemirror with decorators.

+Write all the changes into src/sketches/sonar_sketch/LivecodeHolder.vue.
 Keep code organized, but don't split it up into multiple files.
 This is a prototype so ideal organization keeps components separated without the headache of refactoring across modules.

 When in doubt, use web search to find examples of how to do something.
 Also, remember that this is UI code, so there is no automated testing to run.

+First, generate an implementation plan for the changes to be made. do no yet.
+After I approve the plan, then write the code.